 A casemate is a large room with a vaulted ceiling in a fortress that was used as storage, accommodation or for artillery that could fire through an opening or embrasure.
 Since the late 19th century, the term casemate has been used to describe a fortified gun emplacement or armoured structure from which guns are fired, in a fortress, warship or armoured fighting vehicle.

 Casemates are not really underground, they are in general built as the lower levels or the basements of a fortress.
-Nevertheless casemates are generally considered to be subterranea.
-We guess its because most casemates are rather old (several centuries at least) and during the centuries speleothems grew on ceiling and walls from the lime in the cement.
-Or its the low temperature and the high humidity which is very similar to a natural cave.
+Nevertheless, casemates are generally considered to be subterranea.
+We guess it's because most casemates are rather old (several centuries at least) and during the centuries speleothems grew on ceilings and walls from the lime in the cement.
+Or it's the low temperature and the high humidity which is very similar to a natural cave.